sr99622/wabash/README.md

 ### Compilation and Runtime
 ---

-Compile the project using the build.bat script.
+Compile the project using the compile.bat script.

 ```
 scripts\windows\compile